The Judge Who Let Christopher Busch Walk — Clutch Justice

 Research “Harry P. Newblatt (1926–2002).”
 Political Graveyard, politicalgraveyard.com.
 Born February 10, 1926, died April 10, 2002.
 Genesee County lawyer, candidate for 7th Circuit, 1974.

 Book Keenan, Marney.
 The Snow Killings: Inside the Oakland County Child Killer Investigation.
 Chicago Review Press, 2020.
-Primary source for H. Lee Busch as Executive Financial Director for GM, the four plea deals, private plane defense strategy, bond postings, and Greene sentencing disparity.
+Primary source for H. Lee Busch as Executive Financial Director for GM, the four plea deals, private plane defense strategy, bond postings, Greene sentencing disparity, and Robert F. Leonard federal conviction.

 Press “Oakland County Child Killer Case Unsolved After 50 Years.”
 A&E Crime + Investigation.
 Documents H. Lee Busch as “then-General Motors executive” and the private plane defense strategy across four cases.